aarjavjain1/CSF301-Assignment1/README.md

 # CSF301-Assignment1
+A program designed to parse source code for a custom language (can be seen in `t1.txt` to `t6.txt`).
+The syntax and semantics of the source code are analysed for correctness using parse tree creation and type expression table formation.
+Any errors in the source code are displayed with line numbers.

+Instructions to use the program:

-1. `make all` to compile the code into .o files and `compiler`.
+1. `make all` to compile the code into `output`.
-2. `./compiler` to run the code, put the source code in `sourcecode.txt` and grammar in `grammar.txt` (should be right associative, and unambiguous).
+2. `./output inputcode.txt` to run the code, put the source code in `inputcode.txt` (name can be changed) and grammar in `grammar.txt` (should be right associative, and unambiguous).
-3. `make clean` to remove all .o files
+3. `make clean` to remove all `.o` files.

 * The driving code including the `main` function is in `driver.c`.
 * All data structure definitions are in `customcompiler.h`.
-* All function definitions are in `customcompiler.c`.
 * The grammar is in `grammar.txt` in a format that can be parsed by the program.
-* Sample source code for testing the compiler is in `sourcecode.txt`.
+* Sample source code for testing the compiler is in `t1.txt` to `t6.txt`.

-## Details about the implementation

-### Parse Tree Creation
-The `createParseTree` function gets the grammar and tokenised source from other functions, and then calls a recursive function to build the parse tree.
-The recursion is further optimised using backtracking.

-### Type Expression Table Creation